FedSA-GCL: A Semi-Asynchronous Federated Graph Learning Framework with Personalized Aggregation and Cluster-Aware Broadcasting: Introduction

 \section{Introduction}

-Graphs are data structure for modeling complex relational systems across a wide range of domains, including social networks\citep{guo2020deep}, drug discovery\citep{liu2022graphcdr}\citep{wang2023gadrp}, and recommendation platforms\citep{he2023simplifying}\citep{yu2022graph}.
+Graphs are fundamental data structures for modeling complex relational systems across a wide range of domains, including social networks\cite{guo2020deep}, drug discovery\cite{liu2022graphcdr,wang2023gadrp}, and recommendation platforms\cite{he2023simplifying,yu2022graph}.
 Although graph machine learning has made significant progress in recent years, most existing methods rely on centralized storage of large-scale graph data on a single server.
-However, with growing concerns about data security and user privacy, this centralized model is often impractical in real-world scenarios.
-In practice, graph data is typically distributed across multiple data owners, and cross-site data collection becomes impractical due to privacy restrictions\citep{fu2022federated}.
+However, with growing concerns about data security and user privacy, this centralized paradigm often encounters significant practical hurdles in real-world scenarios.
+In practice, graph data is typically distributed across multiple data owners, and cross-site data collection is frequently prohibited by stringent privacy restrictions\cite{fu2022federated}.
+Consequently, effectively integrating these distributed relational structures to support intelligent prediction and decision-making has emerged as a critical computational requirement for modern knowledge-based systems.